cirruskh/hello-world/README.md

 # hello-world
 This is for flow practice
-I;ve set this up to lay with git snd get familiar with it. it's just a practice branch blank
+I;ve set this up to lay with git snd get familiar with it. it's just a practice project to test resync blank
 this is a second set of changes to branch
 .